 County officials have also announced plans to construct a biking and pedestrian trail that will run from Pittsburgh to Coraopolis and ultimately connect the Montour Trail to the Great Allegheny Passage, a 150-mile trail the snakes from Western Pennsylvania to Cumberland, MD.

 Spanning nearly 60 miles, the multi-use Montour Trail, which runs through portions of Moon Township, is the largest suburban former train rail area converted to a trail in the country.
-Allegheny County recently opened a 6.3 mile trail connector that links the Montour Trail to the Pittsburgh International Airport's terminal in Findlay Township.
+Allegheny County recently opened a 6.3 mile that links the Montour Trail to the Pittsburgh International Airport's terminal in Findlay Township.